crunchy-devops/jenkins-pic/README.md

   docker-compose --version  # check should be version 1.29.2
 ```
 I am using bitnami/version, for persistence the jenkins home is mapped to a docker volume
-Edit and analyse the docker-compose file and see the usage of volumes, services and network
+Edit and analyse the docker-compose file and see the usage of volumes, services and network.

 ## Launch all containers
 Hit the following commands for starting up all containers